SAM: Self-adapting Mixture Prior to Dynamically Borrow Information from Historical Data in Clinical Trials

 The SAM prior does not currently incorporate covariate information, which could further improve the efficiency of information borrowing.
-One practical solution is to first use propensity score matching to identify a subset of the historical data ($\tilde{D}_h$) that is comparable to the current trial population based on covariates, and then apply the SAM prior to borrow information from $\tilde{D}_h$.
-This approach increases the chance of borrowing information by leveraging more congruent data, while also reducing the impact of violating the assumption of no non-measured confounders required by the propensity score method.
+Along the line of Wang, et al. (2019), one practical solution is to first use propensity score matching to identify a subset of ${D}_h$ that is comparable to the current trial population based on covariates, and then apply the SAM prior to borrow information from the subset.
+This propensity score-integrated approach increases the chance of borrowing information by leveraging more congruent data, while also reducing the impact of violating the assumption of no non-measured confounders required by the propensity score method.
 This approach possesses a double robustness property.
 However, it is important to choose an appropriate posterior probability cutoff $C$ to control type I error given the added step of propensity score matching.
 In addition, using patient-level covariates can standardize other elements that may make the data more congruent, such as the length of follow-up for the response and response criteria, which will be the focus of future research.